 Older people are particularly vulnerable to financial abuse

-because they are often dependent on family members and other people
+because they often depend on family members and other people for

-for their day-to-day care or social contact.
-The people around you
+their daily care or social contact.
+The people around you might try

 Elder financial abuse commonly involves family members,